-No sooner did I decide to hitchhike to California than I got a surprise call from Rick Winwood, one of my buddies from the Navy.
-He was in Boston, up from Texas to deliver a load of Mexican marijuana.
-He would swing through Binghamton in a few days.
+No sooner did I decide to hitchhike to California than I got a surprise call from Rick Gardiner, one of my buddies from the Navy.
+He had just delivered a load of Mexican marijuana to Boston, and he would swing through Binghamton in a few days.
 Did he want company on his drive back to Fort Worth?
 You bet.
-Hanging up the phone I was already gone, off on my first lucky ride, a thousand miles of interstate from my wife Ronnie’s affair with her boss.
+Hanging up the phone, I was already gone, off on my first lucky ride, a thousand miles of interstate from my wife Ronnie’s affair with her boss.

-Rick pulled up in front of our apartment in the top floor of a rundown triplex on a Wednesday evening.
-The family of Jesus freaks who lived below us was already asleep, but I saw Grandma Roller peeking through her bedroom curtains when I went out to help him unload.
-There wasn’t much to witness that night: just Rick in his blue jeans, unbuttoned white shirt, three empty Coke cans in one hand, his wild, thick blonde hair flopping over his John Lennon glasses and scruffy, pale beard.
-He leaned over the trunk to drag out his Navy issue duffel bag stuffed with marijuana and dirty laundry.
+Rick pulled up in front of our apartment, the top floor of a rundown triplex, on a Wednesday evening.
+The family of Jesus freaks who lived below us was already asleep, but I saw Grandma Roller peeking through her bedroom curtains when I went to help him unload.
+There wasn’t much to witness that night: just Rick in his blue jeans, unbuttoned white shirt, three empty Coke cans in one hand, and his wild blonde hair flopping over his John Lennon glasses and scruffy beard.
+He leaned over the trunk and dragged out his Navy issue duffel bag stuffed with marijuana and dirty laundry.

-The hood of his old ’64 Ford steamed under the street lamp, its red paint flaked off from the heat, revealing the gray primer underneath, as if it had been driven through licks of fire.
-I listened to the faint cracks of metal and escaping air as the huge machine began to cool.
-Made to run hard, with hot forged steel, thick joints and beams, a car to drive all night long.
+The hood of his old ’64 Ford steamed under the streetlamp, its red paint flaked off from the heat, revealing the gray primer underneath as if it had driven through licks of fire.
+I listened to faint cracks of metal and escaping air as the huge machine began to cool.
+With hot forged steel, thick joints and beams, the car was built to drive all night long.
 Rick could tell I was ready to leave right then, but he wanted a bed and a smoke.
-We were quiet, not to wake the rest of the neighbors, but we shook hands and hugged like brothers, spilling his Coke cans on the soggy lawn.
-One of the things that always impressed me about Rick was how he could chug a Coke with one gulp, smile, and ask for another, his one bigger‑than‑life Texas habit.
+We were quiet, not to wake the neighbors, but we shook hands and hugged like brothers, spilling his Coke cans onto the soggy lawn.
+One of the things that always impressed me about Rick was how he could chug a Coke with one gulp and ask for another, his one bigger‑than‑life Texas habit.

 “Hey Flash, good to see you out of the suck,” he said.